fuzziqersoftware/resource_dasm/README.md

 ### bt_decode_sprite

-Bubble Trouble is an arcade kill-and-avoid-the-enemies game. bt_decode_sprite converts the btSP resources included in the game into uncompressed bmp files.
-Give it a btSP file (from BT Sprites) and a clut file (from the Bubble Trouble application).
+Bubble Trouble is an arcade kill-and-avoid-the-enemies game.
+Harry the Handsome Executive is a... hard-to-describe game. bt_decode_sprite converts the btSP resources included in Bubble Trouble and the HrSp resources included in Karry the Handsome Executive into uncompressed bmp files.
+Run it like this:

+For BT: bt_decode_sprite --btsp btsp_file.bin clut_file.bin
+For Harry: bt_decode_sprint --hrsp hrsp_file.bin clut_file.bin

+For BT, the clut file should come from the Bubble Trouble game.
+For Harry, the clut should be the standard system clut (get it from System, or just use the Bubble Trouble clut if you have it).